MoneyTreeTeam/MoneyTree-frontend/README.md

 ## Project Description

 MoneyTree is a comprehensive Vue 3 frontend application designed to provide an interactive user guide experience.
-The project includes a fully responsive design system, automatic scroll-based animations, dynamic navigation, and a well-structured component library.
 Built with TypeScript for type safety and Vite for lightning-fast development, this application demonstrates best practices in modern frontend development.

 ---